 “Generally speaking, you can safely use CBD supplements when you’re taking antidepressants.
-However, there are a couple concerns,” Peter Grinspoon, M.D., an instructor in medicine at Harvard Medical School, and the author of the memoir Free Refills: A Doctor Confronts His Addiction, tells Bustle.
+However, there are a couple concerns,” Dr. Peter Grinspoon, M.D., an instructor in medicine at Harvard Medical School, and the author of the memoir Free Refills: A Doctor Confronts His Addiction, tells Bustle.
 “The first concern is that CBD isn’t regulated by the FDA.
 You have to be careful that the CBD you’re getting is from a reliable supplier.
 For example, Consumer Reports recently put out an article on how to go shopping for CBD because they’ve done tests, and found some [supplement] formulations had no CBD.
 Some were inaccurately labeled, and other formulations even had some THC in them.”
 (THC is the cannabis compound that, unlike CBD, can get you high.)

-The recent passing of the bipartisan Farm Bill legalized the production of hemp on an industrial scale for the first time in the U.S. — which means it’s that the CBD industry will only continue to grow.
+The 2018 passing of the bipartisan Farm Bill legalized the production of hemp on an industrial scale for the first time in the U.S. — which means it’s that the CBD industry will only continue to grow.
 However, this doesn’t necessarily mean there will be more oversight or required research.

 The reason for this is that CBD inhibits two main enzyme systems, Grinspoon explains.
 Enzymes are proteins that speed up chemical reactions in the body, and play an important role in functions like digestion and respiration.
 They also help you metabolize antidepressants.
 “One system is the same one that grapefruit inhibits — the technical name is the CYP34A enzyme system.
 So, just like grapefruit juice, CBD can cause your body to have higher doses of benzodiazepines [anti-anxiety medications], or certain antipsychotic medications,” Grinspon explains.